-As soon as European countries recognised the Soviet state, on 18 May 1923, the representative of the RSFSR to Britain, L. B. Krasin, sent the British Foreign Minister, Marquess Curzon, the following note: "The Russian Government declares that all land, hotels, hospitals, schools and other buildings, as well as all other movable and immovable property of the Palestine Society in Jerusalem, Nazareth, Haifa, Beirut and other locations in Palestine and Syria, and elsewhere (this reference was to the IOPS Saint Nikolaevskoe compound in Bari, Italy) is property of the Russian state". issian sure and a sure when the change
+As soon as European countries recognised the Soviet state, on 18 May 1923, the representative of the RSFSR to Britain, L. B. Krasin, sent the British Foreign Minister, Marquess Curzon, the following note: "The Russian Government declares that all land, hotels, hospitals, schools and other buildings, as well as all other movable and immovable property of the Palestine Society in Jerusalem, Nazareth, Haifa, Beirut and other locations in Palestine and Syria, and elsewhere (this reference was to the IOPS Saint Nikolaevskoe compound in Bari, Italy) is property of the Russian state". and the said and and the said